 - Provide a gathering area at the trailhead which is off set from the trail and provides a staging area for individuals and groups.
-Where anticipated visitation levels warrant, provide restrooms, potable water, seating, bike racks, and boot brushes.
-Provide bike brushes where bikes are allowed and dog waste receptacles at trailheads where on-leash dogs are permitted. - Display signage for trail wayfinding, interpretation, and regulatory notices. - Provide ample pathway widths to accommodate hikers, runners, cyclists, and equestrians.
-Where anticipated visitation levels warrant, err on side of wider paths in all situations.
-Path and sidewalk widths should consider 6-foot minimum with an 8-foot width often preferred. - Pathway edging should be limited to sustainable materials, wood, timbers, placed logs, weathered steel, and stone.
+Where anticipated visitation levels warrant, provide restrooms, seating, bike racks, and boot brushes.
+Provide bike brushes where bikes are allowed and dog waste receptacles at trailheads where on-leash dogs are permitted. - Display signage for trail wayfinding, interpretation, and regulatory notices. - Design pathway to accommodate hikers, runners, cyclists, and equestrians as appropriate and consistent with the Trail Use Guidelines.10 Pathway edging should be limited to sustainable materials, wood, timbers, placed logs, weathered steel, and stone.